-The Fund has not classified any financial instruments as available-for-sale or assets held to maturity.
+The Fund has not classified any financial instruments as available-for-sale, or assets held to maturity.

-(ii) Fair value through profit and loss (FVTPL)
+(ii) Fair value through profit or loss

-Financial instruments classified as FVTPL are subsequently measured at fair value at each reporting period with changes in fair value recognized in the Statement of Comprehensive Income.
-The Fund's investments are designated as FVTPL.
+Financial instruments classified as FVTPL are subsequently measured at fair value at each reporting period with changes in fair value recognized in the Statement of Comprehensive Income in the period in which they occur.